MissVeronica/um-decimal-custom-validation/README.md

 125.24 > 125,24

-## UM Forms Designer implementation
+## UM Forms Designer Implementation

 Create the Form Fields as "Text Box" and enter your meta_key names and title/label etc.